gpgestioner/test-test-1/README.md

 -  Open the nuget package console to run this "Update-Package -reinstall" command, all or most of the references will be loaded, so the main error will go away.
 <img src="https://i.imgur.com/IoDL3Se.png" title="source: imgur.com" />

-- If nuget couldn´t load all the references, you are probably missing the References to MvcContrib, Entity Framework, Newtonsoft.Json, among the examples.
+- If nuget couldn't load all the references, you are probably missing the References to MvcContrib, Entity Framework, Newtonsoft.Json, among the examples.
 At this point you must open the nuget administrator and install the missing ones one by one (check that the versions are the same)

 <img src="https://i.imgur.com/uiileve.png" title="source: imgur.com" />